Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes.md

 Q1:What is large scale requirements engineering?

 The complexity and size of software intense system grows continously which in turn gives increasingly large number and complex sets of requirements.
-As a result, the siez and complexity of requirements datebase grow faster[1].
+As a result, the size and complexity of requirements datebase grow faster[1].

 Q2:What are the challenges in large scale requirements engineering?

-1.Sustainable requirements architectures: fighting information overload 2.Effective requirements abstractions: fighting combinatorial explosions.
+1.Sustainable requirements architectures: fighting information overload

+2.Effective requirements abstractions: fighting combinatorial explosions.

-3.Emergent quality predictions: fighting over-scoping From the paper 4: overload control, connecting fragments, Long-term product strategy and so on.
+3.Emergent quality predictions: fighting over-scoping

+From the paper 4: overload control, connecting fragments, Long-term product strategy and so on.

 Q3:What is the order of magnitude of the number of requirements we are discussing?

 1000 requirements  （SSRE 10 ,MSRE 100, VLSRE 10000）

 ------------------------------------------------------------------------------------------------------------------------------------------